erciitb/Hello_Robot_2025/README.md

 ### Transform Block:
 A Transform block in Simulink adjusts the position and orientation of an object or coordinate frame.

-Entry belt: Requires a -90° rotation to align with the 90° turn of the system.
+- Entry belt: Requires a -90° rotation to align with the 90° turn of the system.
-Exit belt: Requires a 180° flip because the material exiting the incoming belt is reversed and turned to flow correctly on the outgoing belt.
+- Exit belt: Requires a 180° flip because the material exiting the incoming belt is reversed and turned to flow correctly on the outgoing belt.

-Offset
-Offsets in translation refer to the positional shift or displacement of an object or point relative to a reference coordinate system or origin.
+- Offsets in translation refer to the positional shift or displacement of an object or point relative to a reference coordinate system or origin.
 In simple terms, they define how far an object is moved along the X, Y, and Z axes from a starting position.

 #### Transform Belt Out